 It helps to have personal values that guide our corporate ones.
 It’s a luxury that an average developer doesn’t have.
 Sure, everyone’s got a CSR entry in the annual report.
 But how many shareholders would let CSR guide their company’s entire moral and ethical compass?

 Surely, we’ve needed government, city, or EU subsidies!?
 Far from it.
 Telliskivi Creative City is 100% privately owned and privately funded.
 In spite — or perhaps because — of this, we’ve had to make our model work.
-Loomelinnak has been self-sufficient since 2012.
+Loomelinnak has been self-sufficient since birth.
 All profits have gone right back into the community.

 We’re lucky that fresh winds have been blowing in nearby residential communities.
 Kalamaja is again a young, reborn district bursting with life.
 A place where the local heart is wrapped in a curious soul that’s open to the world.